dsagman/picat/readme_hakank_comments4.md

     | mip    | 0.40  | 2.40  |

 - The reason SAT is so much sloser is because the domain of T is so large.
 To get these results the domain was reduced to 10_000_000 to get it to work.
-hakank4: Typo "sloser" -> "slower".
+hakank4x: Typo "sloser" -> "slower".
+DS: done.

 - **Important: In general usage, CP solver tends to be faster than SAT for easy problems, but for harder problem SAT tends to be faster.
 But whether a problem is "easy" or "hard" often can only be determined by testing it.**
 - In section "2.4 Minesweeper - Using SAT" in the [Picat constraint programming book](https://picat-lang.org/picatbook2015/constraint_solving_and_planning_with_picat.pdf), CP beats SAT for $N \le 430$ and above that SAT wins.